5 Ideas for Successful Learning Videos in Companies

 The following video is a humorous example of a practical situational recording:

-Idea 5: The technical explanatory video
+Idea 5: The technical explainer video

 1. The virtual company tour supports new employees during onboarding and promotes your company.

-3. The personal training video conveys important content for further training and answers relevant questions from your employees.
+3. The personal training video conveys important content for training and answers relevant questions from your employees.

 4. The practical situational recording encourages realistic discussions in e-learning.